What are professional and academic presentations?

 – Introduce the basic presentation skills that may be useful for EAP students and tutors

 Most people will have to present in front of an audience at some point during their life, and doing so can be a nervous and challenging experience.
 When having to simultaneously consider what you say, how you say it and who you’re saying it to, it’s no wonder that people appear anxious on stage or forget their words from time to time.
-Focusing particularly on academic contexts, this short, three-lesson course aims to introduce the basics of presentations (Lesson 1), the key elements of a presentation (Lesson 2) and the top ten tips for success (Lesson 3).
-Anyone that wishes to learn more deeply about this topic should also visit our library of courses on presentation skills, such as body language and using visual aids.
+Focusing particularly on academic contexts, this short, three-chapter reader aims to introduce the basics of presentations (Chapter 1), the key elements of a presentation (Chapter 2) and the top ten tips for success (Chapter 3).
+Anyone that wishes to learn more deeply about this topic should also visit our library of readers on presentation skills, such as body language and using visual aids.

 What is a presentation?